Approach

 Views and Policy Recommendations

 Experienced educators know, and research supports, that to maximize the chance of accomplishing NCLB's academic proficiency goal requires creating three conditions for virtually all students: challenging curriculum, effective teaching and family support for high achievement.
-Experienced educators know the key steps that must be taken to create these conditions--including vastly enhancing teacher and administrator preparation and training and strengthening family literacy and parenting skills--and how to do it.
-CES has described the necessary policy changes in "Why NCLB Needs To Be Restructured To Accomplish Its Goals and How To Do It" (PDF) (March 2007) and in its Open Letter to President Bush and Congress (PDF) (October 2003).
+Experienced educators know the key steps that must be taken to create these conditions--including vastly enhancing teacher and administrator preparation and training and strengthening current teachers’ subject matter knowledge and pedagogical skills--and how to do it.

 Advocacy Strategy